-Last October, Google launched its latest smartphones the Pixel 2 and Pixel 2 XL.
+In October 2017, Google launched the Pixel 2 and Pixel 2 XL.
 Regardless of the model, both provide an excellent camera, fast performance, a colorful display, and more.
-Impressed by its functionality and style, we even named the Pixel 2 XL our best Android flagship earlier this year.
+Impressed by its functionality and style, we even named the Pixel 2 XL our best Android flagship for that year.

 Here’s everything you need to know about the two phones.